 Limb length discrepancies.
 Limb length discrepancies can be caused by congenital conditions that affect any of the bones of the legs.
 It can also be caused by an infection in the bone or joint which can happen during childhood or immediately following birth.

 Genu valgum (knock-knee).
 This condition results in the knees angling in.
 They may be angled in so far that they touch.
-Typically, a person with genu valgum, or knock knees are unable to touch their feet together while straightening their legs.
-The cause of knock-knees may be from a lack of calcium or vitamin D, or excessive pressure on the knees.
+Typically, a person with genu valgum or knock knees is unable to touch their feet together while straightening their legs.
+The cause of knock knees may be from a lack of calcium or vitamin D, or excessive pressure on the knees.

 Cosmetic limb lengthening surgery can safely and gradually straighten legs as well as make the limbs longer.

 This surgical procedure uses the body’s own ability to heal in order to make surgical corrections for patients who suffer from orthopedic deformities.
 The first step is to consult with an orthopedic surgeon who has had experience with this procedure.
 He or she will evaluate whether you are a good candidate for the procedure.
 The orthopedic surgeon will discuss the process and the time it will take for you to get back on your feet afterward.

 This surgery is done in a hospital setting.
 Under general anesthesia, your orthopedic surgeon cuts the bone that needs to be straightened or made longer.
 This procedure is called an osteotomy.
 The bone is stabilized using an internal device.